Aneez Esmail: Bias in postgraduate exams

 He was chosen to head the General Medical Council’s 2014 review into the differences between the scores achieved by black and minority ethnic GP trainees and their white counterparts in the clinical skills assessment component of the Membership exam of the Royal College of General Practitioners.
 The RCGP was challenged in the courts by the British Association of Physicians of Indian Origin.
 He analysed data on more than 5,000 candidates who sat the CSA exam over a two-year period.
 He said ‘subjective bias due to racial discrimination may be a cause’ of the different pass rates for between white and non-white graduates.
 "Many of us who do work in this area describe the problem of unconscious bias.
 So I think that what might be happening, especially with the white British graduates compared to the ethnic minority British graduates, is that - without realising it even perhaps - they may be assessing it in a different way.
 So I don't think that it's the examiners saying 'oh we don't like ethnic minorities' - it doesn't work like that anymore.
 It's all this unconscious stuff that goes on which we need to be aware of."

 European Union

 Most of Aneez Esmail's work was carried out when the UK was in the EU.
-The European Union hold a famously less diverse Higher Education and health service and little research has been done to prove these any better in diversity.
+The European Union hold a notably less diverse population across higher education and health service sectors.